Market research glossary

 One-way mirror

-Also known as a two-way mirror.
-In a viewing facility, a window that separates the client viewing area from the respondents’ area.
+Also known (somewhat confusingly) as a Two-way mirror.
+In a Viewing facility, a window that separates the client viewing area from the respondents’ area.
 From the respondents’ side the window looks like a mirror, but from the client side it looks like a piece of tinted glass, allowing the client representatives to see the respondents.

 Online Bulletin Board (OLBB or OBB)